acrocat/EverLayout/docs/writing.md

 {
 	"name":"SimpleLayout",
 	"root":{...},
-	"templates":{...}
+	"templates":{...},
+	"controllerTitle":"My App!",
+	"navigationBar":{...}
 }
 ```

-Only 3 properties are currently read in the Layout Index:
+5 properties are currently read in the Layout Index:

 * `name` The layout name.
 So far this is only used
 to route layout updates when developing with EverLayout Bridge.
 * `root` Layouts are built on UIViews, which become the 'root view'
-of the layout I.E This is where the layout begins.
+of the layout.
+This will most typically be your View Controller's view.
 * `templates` EverLayout supports templates which are reusable throughout the entire layout.
+Think of these as super-classes for your view models.
+* `controllerTitle` If your layout is built on a view contained in a `UINavigationController`, this
+property will set the title of the `UINavigationBar`.
+* `navigationBar` Responsible for setting other `UINavigationBar` properties.

-## The View Model <a name="view-mmodel"></a>
+## The View Model <a name="view-model"></a>

 The view model contains layout data for individual UIViews.
 ```
 {
+	"template":"exampleTemplate",
 	"constraints":{...},
 	"properties":{...},
 	"z-index":"2",